-Fig. 1: The proposed GPS based framework for sequential multi-task learning.
+Fig. 1.
+Proposed GPS-based framework for sequential multitask learning.

-Algorithm 1) and local policies (C-step in Algorithm 1), which pre-limits the sequential multi-task learning mode.
-In other words, in order to learn tasks incrementally, the agent should be able to separate mutual effects between global and local policy optimizations when encountering a new task condition, failing which it would affect both the S-step and C-step outcomes.
+The basic GPS setting aims to study incremental learning of policies for solving a task at different conditions, that are provided sequentially instead of being provided together.
+The traditional GPS fails to work in the former setting, since it needs to learn global policies with all task conditions.
+This fundamental limitation of the GPS can be attributed to the structure of interaction between global policy (S-step in Algorithm 1) and local policies (C-step in Algorithm 1), which prelimits the sequential multitask learning mode.
+In other words, in order to learn tasks incrementally, the agent should be able to separate mutual effects between global and local policy optimizations when encountering a new task condition, failing which it would affect both S-step and C-step outcomes.
 An online approach will require the global policy to be learned asynchronously from each single local policy.
 Therefore, in contract to the traditional GPS algorithm, we propose optimize a single local policy directly in the C-step as follows:

-$$p \leftarrow \underset{p}{\operatorname{argmin}} \mathbb{E}{p}[\sum{t=1}^{T} \ell(x{t}, u{t})], \tag{5}$$
+$$p \leftarrow \underset{p}{\operatorname{argmin}} \mathbb{E}{p} \left[ \sum{t=1}^{T} \ell(x{t}, u{t}) \right].$$ (5)

 This breaks the limited relationship between the global policy and local policies, where optimization for local policies will not be influenced by the global policy.
 Nevertheless, the traditional GPS can quickly and efficiently train global policy that benefits from local policies at different task conditions.
 As a compensation mechanism for the absence of these interactions, instead of optimizing local policies with a fixed number in [10], we propose to optimize local policies continuously until they can complete the task at the current task condition.
 Thus, we only select "successful samples" generated by these trajectories that complete the task to execute the next step.
-Global policy optimization is readily carried out with these "successful samples" generated by local polices.
+Global policy optimization is readily carried out with these successful samples generated by local polices.
 Additionally, in order to learn a task continuously at different task conditions, the global policy needs to remember all previously learned policies and generalize to complete the new task, in an incremental manner.

-Figure 1 illustrates our proposed GPS based framework for sequential multi-task learning.
-The local policy p_i is generally optimized with iterative linear-quadratic regulators (iLQR) [5] or the path integrals (PI^2) method [11].
-The global policy π{θ_i} usually adopts a deep neural network to represent a broad range of behaviors.
-Further, the current task information is evaluated by an information extraction approach, such as the Fisher information matrix.
+Fig. 1 illustrates our proposed GPS-based framework for sequential multitask learning.
+The local policy $p_i$ is generally optimized with iLQRs [5] or the $PI^2$ method [11].
+The global policy $\pi{\theta_i}$ usually adopts a deep neural network to represent a broad range of behaviors.
+Further, the current task information is evaluated by an information extraction approach, such as the FI matrix.
 This records the second derivative of the loss near a minimum, with the guarantee of positive semidefiniteness.
-The parameters \oplus and \otimes represent methods of feature information fusion and incremental learning (such as the EWC algorithm), respectively.
+The parameters $\oplus$ and $\otimes$ represent methods of feature information fusion and incremental learning (such as the EWC algorithm), respectively.

 Our proposed formulation enables global policy to perform a task at the current task condition, and at the same time, remember previously learned tasks without catastrophic forgetting.
-Next, we present an algorithmic implementation of our proposed framework for sequential multi-task learning.
+Next, we present an algorithmic implementation of our proposed framework for sequential multitask learning.